Martin Stuart Moore

 Martin Stuart Moore has sold thousands of his limited edition prints since he became an artist in 1990.
 Show someone a picture by Stuart and there is a good chance they will say; 'Oh yes, I've seen his work somewhere before'.

-Marin Stuart Moore was born in Birmingham in 1946 and graduated from college in Coventry as a town planner.
+Martin Stuart Moore was born in Birmingham in 1946 and graduated from college in Coventry as a town planner.
 His travels and study of townscape led to his fascination with cities, emerging 25 years later when he left his local government career to become a painter.

 Starting with house portraits, he met someone who asked if he would paint his town to include various landmarks.
 This led to his first capriccio and the decision to try out this approach elsewhere.